-Today the German Shepherd is the second most popular dog breed in the United States, behind only the Labrador Retriever.
-Athletic, agile and intelligent, the German Shepherd is a proud dog that makes a devoted pet.
+Today the German Shepherd is at the top of the most popular dog breeds, according to the American Kennel Club (AKC).
+Athletic, agile, and intelligent, it’s a proud dog that makes a devoted pet.

-On average, the cost of a German Shepherd ranges from $500-$1,500.
-According to NextDayPets, the average price is $800 for a dog that’s bred to be a family pet.
+On average, the cost of a German Shepherd ranges from $500 to $1,500.
+According to NextDayPets, the average price is $800 for a dog bred to be a family pet.

 The price goes up for show-quality dogs with an exceptional lineage.
-You can expect to pay anywhere from $2,300 up to $10,000 or more for pups with top breed lines.
+You can expect to pay anywhere from $2,700 to $10,000 or more for pups with top breed lines.

-The German Shepherd is a big dog with a hearty appetite, so you should definitely take note of food expenses when factoring out the full German Shepherd price.
+The German Shepherd is a big dog with a hearty appetite, so you should take note of food expenses when factoring out the total German Shepherd price.

-Weighing anywhere from 50-90 pounds depending on gender, size and activity level, the German Shepherd typically eats 3 1/2 to 5 cups of food a day.
-(Always check with your vet to see what’s right for your dog.)
+Weighing anywhere from 50-90 pounds depending on gender, size, and activity level, the German Shepherd typically eats 3 1/2 to 5 cups of food a day.
+(Always check with your vet to see what’s suitable for your dog.)

-Before getting a new dog, it’s always good to know what health issues go along with the breed.
+Before getting a new dog, it’s always good to know what health issues accompany the breed.
 Fortunately, most German Shepherds are healthy dogs.